Loom vs Capme - The Best Loom Alternative

 Time from Record to Share:

-Why This Matters: Loom is faster if your team lives in shareable links - click, paste, done.
+Loom is faster if your team lives in shareable links click, paste, done.
 Capme is faster if you already use Google Drive, Dropbox, or direct file sharing.
 The "native share" feature on Capme (Chromium browsers) lets you send directly to Slack or Drive without manually uploading.
 Either way, no waiting for processing.

 Branding & Setup Persistence:

-Capme burns branding into the video during recording - logos, backgrounds, and lower thirds (name/title overlays) are baked in as you capture.
-Upload your logo once, pick a background, add your title - Capme remembers everything locally.
+Capme burns branding into the video during recording logos, backgrounds, and lower thirds (name/title overlays) are baked in as you capture.
+Add your logo once, pick a background, add your title Capme remembers everything locally.
 Next time you open Studio, all your settings are ready.
 Device selection (camera/mic), quality settings (480p/720p/1080p), and branding preferences persist across sessions.

 Integrations & Workflow Fit